misterbisson/bsocial/readme.txt

 = History =

 The bSocial plugin is derived from bSuite and includes many of the social features and none of the cruft from that plugin.
+See <a href="http://wordpress.org/extend/plugins/tags/facebook">the whole family of bSuite plugins</a>.

 == Installation ==